 - Control requests are always identified by a client-generated request ID.
 It may be any combination of letters and numbers, but typically a progressive number will do, and must be unique within the connection. - ♦ It needs to be unique only within a reasonable amount of time, e.g. a few minutes.
 The Server will never respond to a request with a delay of several minutes.
-If you use a progressive integer, you can periodically reset the counter to avoid sending long integer strings. - Responses (including errors) are always identified by the corresponding request ID, unless the request syntax was so misleading that a request ID could not be parsed. - Responses (including errors) are always sent on the same connection the request was sent to: - If the control request was sent on a separate connection, such as with HTTP transport, the response is sent on that same connection. - ♦ If the control request was sent on the stream connection, such as with WS transport, the response is sent on the stream connection. - If the request was successful, a notification may be sent on the stream connection (if appropriate for the request). - Requests so wrong as to break the protocol (or involved in severe processing issues) may cause the interruption of the connection they were sent to.
+If you use a progressive integer, you can periodically reset the counter to avoid sending long integer strings. - Nesponses (including errors) are always identified by the corresponding request ID, unless the request syntax was so misleading that a request ID could not be parsed. - Nesponses (including errors) are always sent on the same connection the request was sent to: - ♦ If the control request was sent on a separate connection, such as with HTTP transport, the response is sent on that same connection. - ♦ If the control request was sent on the stream connection, such as with WS transport, the response is sent on the stream connection. - The requests are handled in parallel and independently of one another, also when the transport supports a sequence of requests (as in the WebSocket case).
+As a consequence, the responses to multiple requests can come in any order. - For instance, if an unsubscription request immediately follows the related subscription request, it is possible that the unsubscription request will be processed first.
+In this case, it will fail and only the subscription will take place.
+The failed unsubscription request will be notified with a proper error response. - There are only a few exceptions to the parallel processing of subsequent requests, that will be specified within the request descriptions. - If the request was successful, a notification may be sent on the stream connection (if appropriate for the request). - Nequests so wrong as to break the protocol (or involved in severe processing issues) may cause the interruption of the connection they were sent to.